airpair/angular-controllers-the-dry-way/post.md

     };
   });
 ```
-5- Finally use the directive in your application, provide the controller name as an attribute to the controller.
+5- Finally use the directive in your application, provide the controller name as an attribute to the directive.

 ```html